HagerHu/circle-mdfile/content/en/the-bay-area/how-to-start-a-startup-paul-graham.md

 title: "Paul Graham：How to start a startup?"
 date: 2023-03-14T11:22:33+08:00
 draft: false
-description: You need three things to create a successful startup: to start with good people, to make something customers actually want, and to spend as little money as possible.
-If there is one message I'd like to get across about startups, that's it.
+description: "You need three things to create a successful startup: to start with good people, to make something customers actually want, and to spend as little money as possible.
+If there is one message I'd like to get across about startups, that's it."
 keywords: ["start a startup","Hackers and Painters","Big Ideas from the Computer Age","Pual Graham","make something people really want"]
 categories:
   - "湾区周报"